stgibson/capstone_1_threatened_species/project_proposal.md

 approximate location
 * Instructions on how to use the website are provided
 * Users can only search for a species in their country
+* Users are notified via email when the correct number of users in the same city like the same species
 * Allow users to view and modify their profile
 * Allow users to delete their accounts
 * Add an about page and contact us page